 A wonderful phenomenon in relationships is feeling an intimate connection with your partner.
 Unfortunately, just because you feel a connection with someone, they may not necessarily reciprocate those feelings.
 If you want to know that your partner also feels the same connection, the simplest way to find out is by asking them directly.

-Asking your partner about feeling a special connection may be embarrassing, but the most emotionally engaged relationships are about being open and honest with your loved one.
-Being your true self will also mean exhibiting vulnerable behavior.
-Temporary discomfort with sharing your emotions could ultimately lead to a deeper connection and clarity about your relationship.
+Asking your partner about feeling a special connection may feel scary, but the most emotionally engaged relationships are about being open and honest with your loved one.
+Being your true self will also mean exhibiting vulnerable behavior, which can increase emotional closeness.